Linuxfabrik/lfops/roles/fail2ban/README.md

 `fail2ban__filter_apache_404_ignoreregex`

 * A list of regular expressions.
-Log lines matching any of these patterns will be ignored by the `apache-404` and `apache-404-matomo` filters, even if they match the `failregex`.
+Log lines matching any of these patterns will be ignored by the `apache-404` filter, even if they match the `failregex`.
 Useful for excluding known missing resources like `/favicon.ico` or `/assets/style.css`.
 * Type: List of strings.
 * Default: `[]`